chef-boneyard/private-chef-administration/source/installation/org_creation.rst

 =============================

 In order to being managing infrastructure with Private Chef, you will need to create an Organization.
-Organizations are totally multi-tenant Chef infrastructures that share nothing with other organizations on your Private Chef server.
+Organizations are completely multi-tenant Chef infrastructures that share nothing with other organizations on your Private Chef server.